 Travel and tourism sites often have hundreds of keywords to manage but daily conversion counts can be relatively low.
 Under this scenario, PPC bidding based on cost per acquisition or ROI may not be the best option as there may not be enough bid updates to optimize ad spending.
 What then are the options for travel and tourism sites facing this challenge?

 The first option is to generate more conversions by improving the website workflow or defining more conversion actions.

 A second option is to use different keyword performance indicators.
 For example, web analytics data that include metrics such as time on site and bounce rate can be used as an indication of keyword performance.
-This option is especially effective for travel and tourism sites, as most are content rich and visitors are likely to roam around the site’s pages prior to making a purchase.
-As a result, time spent on site is directly related to the quality of visitor which, in turn, is equivalent to that of the keyword that initially brought the visitor to the site.
-While this type of Google analytics data is readily available, it can be difficult to effectively incorporate this information into bidding strategies without the help of a software tool.
+This option is especially effective for travel and tourism sites, as most are content-rich and visitors are likely to roam around the site’s pages prior to making a purchase.
+As a result, time spent on site is directly related to the quality of visitors which, in turn, is equivalent to that of the keyword that initially brought the visitor to the site.
+While this type of Google Analytics data is readily available, it can be difficult to effectively incorporate this information into bidding strategies without the help of a software tool.

 When you have both analytics data and a sufficient number of conversions, the most powerful option may be to use both conversion data and analytics data in bidding strategies.
 While this approach could be difficult to manage manually, there is now sophisticated software that can incorporate both into bidding strategies.